Home

 Skype Group

 Skype became a serious competitor for phone companies because it provides almost free phone services to each user with a downloaded program and Internet connection.
-With the growing popularity of wireless networks, the business of the pure phone service providers may decline compared with this software client.
+With the growing popularity of wireless networks, the business of pure phone service providers may decline compared with this software client.

-The application uses a proprietary Voice over Internet Protocol (VoIP) network, called the Skype protocol.
-The protocol has not been made publicly available by the company and official applications using the protocol are closed-source.
-The main difference between this application and standard VoIP clients is that the software application operates on a peer-to-peer model (originally based on the Kazaa software), rather than the typical client-server model.
-The user directory is entirely decentralized and distributed among the nodes of the network, i.e. users’ computers, thus allowing the network to scale very easily to large sizes without a complex centralized infrastructure that would be costly to the Skype Group.
+The application uses a proprietary Voice over Internet Protocol (VoIP) network called the Skype protocol.
+The company has not made the protocol publicly available, and official applications are closed-source.
+The main difference between this application and standard VoIP clients is that the software application operates on a peer-to-peer model (based initially on the Kazaa software) rather than the typical client-server model.

 In April 2006, the number of registered users reached 100 million.
 This number reached 530 million in 2009 and 663 million in September 2011.
 The international call market share of the company increased from 2.9% in 2005 to 40% in 2014.
 The estimated number of worldwide users in 2022 is 1.95 billion.